-The Cape Cod Institute is administered by Professional Learning Network, LLC, an organization established by Dr. Gilbert Levin to continue the work of the Cape Cod Institute, which he founded and directed for twenty years while a professor at the Albert Einstein College of Medicine and Montefiore Medical Center.
-PLN is solely responsible for the Cape Cod Institute.
-PLN's mission is to make a difference in the lives of people and organizations by providing excellent, timely and lively education for health and management professionals.
-The courses that comprise the Cape Cod Institute are sponsored and accredited by Professional Learning Network, LLC and by the Milton H. Erickson Foundation.
+The Institute is administered by Professional Learning Network, LLC.
+PLN's mission is to make a difference in the lives of people, organizations, and communities by providing excellent, timely and lively education.
+The courses that comprise the Cape Cod Institute are sponsored and accredited by Professional Learning Network and by the Milton Erickson Foundation.

 Frequently Asked Questions

 I am excited about the course I registered for this summer.
 What can I do to prepare for the course?

 A good place to begin is to consult the list of publications mentioned in the description of your course in the printed version of the Cape Cod Institute Catalogue and on this website.
 Most of the books mentioned can be obtained from amazon.com or other sources.
 In some courses the instructor provides material in advance of the course, which we distribute promptly.

 I attend the Cape Cod Institute almost every summer.
 Sometimes I get material ahead of time sometimes not.
 What's the deal?

 Some Instructors have material they want to share with participants ahead of the course; most do not.
 When material is provided we will send you an email with either the materials attached or link to the material online (the best way for detailed images and lengthy content)